 Feel free to look up your queries in the knowledge base, or use email and phone support.

 Matomo offers cloud-based and on-premises analytics.
 You can try it in the cloud first at a reasonable price starting from $9/mo (you may be charged extra for additional page views).
 Once you get familiar with the solution, it may be a good idea to host Matomo in your organization.

 With Matomo, you can pull ecommerce analytics and import historical data from GA.
 It also enables mobile user tracking with a proprietary API.
 Matomo tracks individual users in real time and provides CRO features like A/B and multi-variate tests.

 Visit the forum, check out Matomo knowledge base or email support if you need any help.

 MixPanel is one of the top picks when it comes to web or mobile analytics.
 It monitors each and every event, or data point in their terms.
-Mixpanel aggregates data, but also tracks individual user paths and enables funneling down by visitor segments.
+Mixpanel aggregates data, but also tracks individual user paths and enables funnelling down by visitor segments.

-For low-profile scenarios (under 25K data points), Mixpanel provides you the tools to improve website conversion at no cost.
+For low-profile scenarios (under 25K data points), Mixpanel provides you with the tools to improve website conversion at no cost.
 If you have to deal with a bigger number of events, be prepared to shell out for the paid plans: